 10. What are their market shares?

 Considering all the websites on the internet powered by a known CMS, WordPress stands out with a market share of 64.1%.
 It almost dominates the website CMS space in the way that Google dominates online search.
 Out of the three CMS platforms we are evaluating, the second-largest share is held by Joomla, at 2.5%, while Drupal follows closely at 1.9%.

 Many people consider this statistic to be skewed as they feel WordPress mainly powers simple sites and blogs.
 However, as you can see below, if you only consider the websites with the most traffic on the internet, WordPress remains the dominant CMS – even if the dominance is less pronounced.
-It is noteworthy that Drupal’s market share increases significantly with traffic increases, whereas Joomla’s share drops rapidly.
+It is noteworthy that Drupal’s market share increases significantly with traffic increases, whereas Joomla’s share stays fairly stable.

 Another way to gauge the relative interest in these CMS platforms is to see how often their name is searched for in Google.
 We can draw the data for the past year to see the development of their respective search activity using Google Trend.

 As you can see from the graph, the search interest in each of them has fluctuated a bit over the past year.
 However, in the UK throughout this period the weekly interest in WordPress has ranged from 11 to 30 times the interest in Drupal, while the interest in Drupal was between 1.3 and 4.8 times that in Joomla.
 The worldwide picture was very similar.